Circumstantial Evidence in Florida

 Can someone be convicted solely on circumstantial evidence?

-Yes.
+Yes, they can.
 After Bush v.
 State, Florida courts no longer require the State to disprove every hypothesis of innocence.
 If a jury believes the circumstantial evidence proves guilt beyond a reasonable doubt, a conviction can stand.

 How can a defense attorney challenge circumstantial evidence?